-George Ellis Johnson, Sr. was an African American entrepreneur and founder of Johnson Products Company, a hair care firm, and Independence Bank in Chicago, Illinois.
+George Ellis Johnson, Sr. is an African American entrepreneur and founder of Johnson Products Company, a hair care firm, and Independence Bank in Chicago, Illinois.
 Johnson was born on June 16, 1927, in Richton, Mississippi to Priscilla Johnson.
 He is perhaps best known for being the first African American to have his company listed on the American Stock Exchange.

-In 1929 when Johnson was two years old, he moved to Chicago, Illinois with his mother after she separated from his father.
+In 1929, when Johnson was two years old, he moved to Chicago, Illinois, with his mother after she separated from his father.
 He grew up in Chicago and attended Wendell Phillips High School.
 At age eight, Johnson began working as a shoe shine boy and later held jobs as a bus boy, a pin setter at a bowling alley, and paper boy for the Chicago Herald Tribune.
 In 1944 he dropped out of school and accepted a job as a production chemist for the Samuel B. Fuller cosmetics firm.

 Johnson remained at Fuller Cosmetics until 1954 when he left to found his own firm, Johnson Products Company.
 He and his wife, Joan (Henderson) Johnson, started the company with only $500.
 Unlike earlier African American cosmetics firms which targeted women, Johnson developed his first products exclusively for male customers.
 Johnson Products first success was Ultra Wave Hair Culture, which was a hair relaxer for men.

-Also in the late 1960s, sensing the growing popularity of "Afro" style hair with the rise of Black Power as a political philosophy, Johnson developed its most famous product, Afro Sheen.
+Also in the late 1960s, sensing the growing popularity of the "Afro" style hair with the rise of Black Power as a political philosophy, Johnson developed its most famous product, Afro Sheen.
 By the late 1960s, Johnson Products became the principal sponsor of the national television dance show, Soul Train.
 With markets in Africa, the West Indies, and Latin America by the early 1970s, Johnson Products Company had become the largest African-American owned corporation in the United States.

-In 1971 Johnson Products Company became the first African-American owned corporation listed on the American Stock Exchange.
+In 1971, Johnson Products Company became the first African-American owned corporation listed on the American Stock Exchange.
 George Johnson also became the first African-American to serve on the board of directors of Commonwealth Edison, a large utility corporation in northeastern Ohio.
 Johnson resigned as the Chief Executive Officer (CEO) of Johnson Products Company in 1989.
 Johnson Products Company was purchased by the Proctor and Gamble Corporation in 2004, but in March 2009 a consortium of African American investment firms bought the company.

-The Johnson's have four children: Eric, Joan M., John, and George E. Johnson Jr. The family lives in the Chicago area.
+The Johnsons have four children: Eric, Joan M., John, and George E. Johnson Jr. The family lives in the Chicago area.